U.S. expected to provide cluster munitions to Ukraine -NYT | Law-Order

 - United States

-The United States is expected to announce it will give cluster munitions to Ukraine for its fight against Russia's invasion, the New York Times reported.
+The United States is expected to announce that it will provide cluster munitions to Ukraine for its fight against Russia's invasion, the New York Times reported.

 Ukraine has urged members of Congress to press President Joe Biden's administration to approve sending Dual-Purpose Conventional Improved Munitions (DPICM).
 The cluster munitions, banned by more than 120 countries, normally release large numbers of smaller bomblets that can kill indiscriminately over a wide area, threatening civilians.

-Both Russian and Ukrainian forces have used cluster munitions that have killed Ukrainian civilians, Human Rights Watch said in a report on Thursday.
+Both Russian and Ukrainian forces have used cluster munitions that have killed Ukrainian civilians, Human Rights Watch said in a report on Thursday which called on both nations to stop using them and urged the U.S. not to supply them.
+Ukraine has also been pushing for new Western fighter planes, including F-16s, as it pursues a counteroffensive.

+"F-16 or any other equipment that we do need will give us an opportunity to move faster, to save more lives, to stand our ground for a longer time," Ukrainian President Volodymyr Zelenskiy said in an ABC News interview broadcast on Thursday.
+NATO members Denmark and the Netherlands are leading

+efforts by an international coalition to train pilots and support staff, to maintain aircraft and ultimately supply F-16s to Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)